 Get to Know: Healthcare Products Distributors

-This is the first in a series of articles profiling the various players in the global healthcare products supply chain.
+This article is in a series of articles profiling the various players in the global healthcare products supply chain.

 Healthcare products distributors are companies with specialized capabilities in inventory management, warehousing, transportation, packaging, asset management, reverse logistics and supply chain analytics.
 Most distributors competing in the U.S. are either national or regionally focused, with limited international customer reach.
 Pharmaceuticals, medical supplies, and Class I and II devices are the most common products these distributors manage, but some Class III devices move through distributors as well.
 In addition to distributing their clients’ products, some of these companies also manufacture their own products, which they sell through their own channels.